KyleSeaford/FDS/README.md

 - [ ] improve ip geolocation because it sometimes thinks were in glasgow (we're not.)
 - [ ] replace IP location with GPS data
 - [ ] improve weather API so it updates more (can't due to free API limit)
 - [x] change the "FireGuard Pro - Forest Defense System (FDS)" on the info bar to the logo.
-(FDS\dashboard\static\imgs\name.png) - messed up the styles too much when i tried
+(FDS\dashboard\static\imgs\name.png) - messed up the styles too much when I tried

 ### screenshots